 What is Pavlov: Shack?

-Pavlov Shack is a competitive first-person shooter game for the Oculus Quest.
+Pavlov Shack is a competitive first-person shooter game for the Meta Quest.
 It is based off of the original Pavlov game released for PC VR headsets.
 It focuses on a realistic experience, with sights and sounds matching real life where possible.
 You can play in both casual and competitive modes depending on how confident you’re feeling.
 As well, there is an offline mode if you don’t want the pressures of playing with other people.